workduck-io/mex-electron/README.md

 ## Notes

-- Node version up to 14 work.
-16 doesn't.
+- When updating Electron version, ensure you change the Node ABI version in the build scripts and forge config.
+For reference: https://www.npmjs.com/package/electron-releases